google/triggerator/README.md

 ### Automated installation
 Go to `scripts` folder of the cloned repository (`cd triggerator/scripts`) and run `./setup.sh` script in Cloud Shell.

-Please note that currently `setup.sh` works only on Linux (won't work on MacOS).
+Please note that currently `setup.sh` works only on Linux (i.e. won't work on MacOS).
 You can run it from your local machine (just set your project `gcloud config set project PROJECT_ID` and login `glcloud auth login` as a project owner/editor), but it was not tested much.
 So running the script in Cloud Shell is the recommended approach.

 Open the app (you can see the url by executing `gcloud app browse`).
 If you get 'You don't have access' error just wait a little bit and retry.